dlotterman/metal_code_snippets/windows_first_actions/windows_first_actions.md

 First, we "disable" all rules besides RDP:
 ![](https://s3.wasabisys.com/packetrepo/http_assets/windows_first_actions/rdp_10_in.PNG)

 Second, we modify the "scope" of the RDP allow to allow in anything from our 10.0.0.1/8 management network.
-This is implying an implicit trust of that network and is what will continue to allow our RDP traffic to proxy through our Bastien host:
+This is implying an implicit trust of that network and is what will continue to allow our RDP traffic to proxy through our bastion host:
 ![]https://s3.wasabisys.com/packetrepo/http_assets/windows_first_actions/rdp_10_in.PNG

 When these rule changes are applied, the host will be in a state where the only traffic allowed IN will be RDP traffic over the private network.
 Outbound internet request will be allowed as expected.
 This gives us a better operational posture for the remaining configuration work.